 Some such governance and regulatory thinking has begun.
 It is most visible in relation to the layer of data collection and provisioning.
 There is an increasing accent on economic rights over one's personal data and its portability, and the need for dominant firms to share important non personal data with other businesses.
-In the cloud computing layer, some work is being undertaken towards open standards, and interoperable platforms.
-Promotion of domestic cloud computing infrastructure, including public infrastructure, is also advocated.
-As mentioned earlier, economic governance of the intelligence layer is much less discussed.
+In the cloud computing layer, some work is being undertaken towards open standards, and interoperable platforms.105 Promotion of domestic cloud computing infrastructure, including public infrastructure, is also advocated.106 As mentioned earlier, economic governance of the intelligence layer is much less discussed.
 Although the general alarm about concentration of power in and through this layer is the highest; represented in the considerable rhetoric around an 'AI race' and 'AI supremacy'.
-AI governance is still in the 'harm prevention' phase, as was data governance till very recently.
-It has not moved into economic governance mode.
-Economic governance of digital intelligence should however soon become extremely important as it is at the root of digital power.
+AI governance is still in the 'harm prevention' phase, as was data governance of digital intelligence should however soon become extremely important as it is at the root of digital power.
 There is some emerging work towards AI transparency, and open AI models.
-Public involvement in the intelligence layer is also being considered.
-107
+Public involvement in the intelligence layer is also being considered.107